SDVOSB Certification Guide: Requirements and Strategy for Veterans

 • Day-to-day control and long-term decision-making by the veteran owner

-• Disability must be service-connected and verified by VA or DoD (any rating percentage qualifies, but appeals or recent rating changes may delay processing)
+• Disability must be service-connected and verified by VA or DoD (any rating percentage qualifies, must have had active duty)

 • Must qualify as a small business under current SBA size standards